ambersanti1/text-editor/README.md

 npm i
 ```

-To initialize the application run npm run start:dev in the main folder.
+Initialize the application in the main folder root.

 ```
 npm run start:dev